HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Evaluation

+The results are presented in Table~\ref{tab:ablation}.
+As expected, incorporating the discriminator component increases the ASR from 71\% to 100\%, demonstrating that the discriminator-guided generator can remove embedded watermarks more effectively.
+At the same time, \tool achieves higher perceptual quality than \tool without the discriminator in terms of STOI, ViSQOL, and SNR.
+This improvement highlights the role of the discriminator in enforcing the quality objective, preserving perceptual quality, by encouraging the generator to produce outputs that are indistinguishable from natural audio, while still effectively removing watermark artifacts.

 \newpar{Effect of Each Loss Component} To understand the contribution of each term in \tool's multi-objective loss function, we perform an ablation study by selectively removing individual loss components while keeping all other training settings fixed.
-The experiments are conducted on AudioSeal with LibriSpeech as \dtrain and \deval.
+The experiments are conducted on LibriSpeech, where the model is trained against AudioSeal on LibriSpeech.